 Diversity, equity, and inclusion are the threads that strengthen the fabric of the Medical Library Association.

-MLA’s goal is to ensure that members, volunteers, and staff have a high level of awareness related to diversity, equity and inclusion issues, and to ensure that our organizational behavior reflects the diversity of the profession and of those we serve at our institutions.
+The Medical Library Association's (MLA’s) goal is to ensure that members, volunteers, and staff have a high level of awareness related to diversity, equity, and inclusion issues, and to ensure that our organizational behavior reflects the diversity of the profession and of those we serve at our institutions.

 Accessibility Information for MLA ’19

 All MLA sessions will be held at the Hyatt Regency Chicago.

 All public areas, lobbies, exhibit halls, and meeting rooms in the Hyatt Regency Chicago are Americans with Disabilities Act (ADA) accessible.
 ADA features include accessible parking and restrooms, automatic door entrances, text telephone (TTY), payphone, and assisted listening devices.
 If you have requested ADA accommodations during the registration process, please check in at the MLA Registration Center.